Shakespeare Week is a big hit with local schools

 On Tuesday the Shakespeare Birthplace Trust hosted 140 children from Warwickshire primary schools as part of the first ever joint open day with the Royal Shakespeare Company and Holy Trinity Church in Stratford.

-Tomorrow, Friday, children at Claverdon Primary School will be designing short presentations on Shakespeare against a green screen (much like a television weather report).
+On Friday, children at Claverdon Primary School will be designing short presentations on Shakespeare against a green screen (much like a television weather report).
 Children will write scripts based on what they've learnt during Shakespeare Week and get to read it on an autocue.

 Shakespeare Week continues at the Shakespeare houses including the family activity marquee at Anne Hathaway’s Cottage throughout the weekend.